projectchrono/chrono/doxygen/documentation/manuals/chrono/motors.md

 // Create a ChFunction that computes F by a user-defined algorithm, as a callback.
 // One quick option would be to inherit from the ChFunction base class, and implement the Get_y()
 // function by putting the code you wish, as explained in demo_CH_functions.cpp.
 However this has some
 // limitations.
-A more powerful approach is to inherit from ChFunction_SetpointCallback, that automatically
+A more powerful approach is to inherit from ChFunctionSetpointCallback, that automatically
 // computes the derivatives, if needed, by BDF etc. Therefore:
 // 1.
-You must inherit from the ChFunction_SetpointCallback base class, and implement the SetpointCallback()
+You must inherit from the ChFunctionSetpointCallback base class, and implement the SetpointCallback()
 //    function by putting the code you wish.
 For example something like the follow:

-class MyForceClass : public ChFunction_SetpointCallback {
+class MyForceClass : public ChFunctionSetpointCallback {
   public:
     // Here some specific data to be used in Get_y(),
     // add whatever you need, ex: